CChenLi/Linux/README.md

 git checkout master      after rebase, get master to lattest commit git merge feature

+Referencing commits
+we can refer to any single commit butots 40-char SHA-1 hash /check ppt

+commit range:
+double dot
+triple dot   XOR

+Ancestry references
+- caret(^) after a commit ref resolves to a parent commit include a number after if get a different parent at a fork history
+- tilde(~) after a commit ref resolve to 1st parent of commit including a number after it gets older generation in commit history

+`git format-patch -n <object>`
+	* n specifies how many commit should be included in to the patch
+	* <object>  can be a single commit or range
+	* by default print the patch filename, `--stdout` prints patch contents
+	* apply the patch to your working directory using git am < file.patch

+.git directory
+- `cd .git`
+- `ls`
+- .git/objects/ store commit,tree,blob as subfolder
+- .git/refs   .git/HEAD file is a symbolic ref to our current ref
+- .git/indx   a binary ifle that act as the staging area(also called index) `git ls-files --stage`
+- .git/log

+Git + Graphs
+- directed graph, directed acyclic graph(DAG)
+- git commit history can be represented as a DAG

+Topological sorting   parent apears before child
+- modified depth-first-search

 ### Git Data Model:

 commit object point to tree point to two blobs